Discover how HubSpot Marketing Hub can revolutionize social media marketing. Automate multi-channel postings and leverage AI to maximize engagement.

 5 Improvements to Boost your Brand on LinkedIn

 SEO and branding go hand-in-hand.
 If you don't have your SEO basics down yet, then that's where you should start.
 SEO isn't just for Google, after all.
-All big social media platforms have their own in-built search engines now, and if you want to build a brand on those platforms successfully, you should treat their internal search engines as you do Google or Bing.
+All big social media platforms have their built-in search engines now, and if you want to build a brand on those platforms successfully, you should treat their internal search engines as you do Google or Bing.

 There's much more to SEO than keywords, but that's where you should start.
-You can find more on SEO in our previous blog on the topic..
+You can find more on SEO in our previous blog on the topic.

 It's a Work in Progress… Forever!